Bundling SaaS with Services? Here's How to Identify Your Performance Obligations

 The Series Concept: Why SaaS Is (Usually) One Obligation

-Under 606, if distinct goods or services are substantially the same and have the same pattern of transfer, they're combined into a single performance obligation called a "series."
+Under ASC 606, if distinct goods or services are substantially the same and have the same pattern of transfer, they're combined into a single performance obligation called a "series."
 Each month of SaaS access is substantially the same service delivered the same way — so the entire subscription is one obligation.

 This simplifies things considerably.
 One obligation means one allocation, one recognition pattern (time-elapsed, ratably).
 No need to separate January's access from February's.